SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscriptbytecode

 > [!NOTE]
-> This function should throw an **error** if the script has no bytecode.
+> This function should return `nil` if the script has no bytecode.
-> We encourage this behavior, as it's easier for people to pcall, rather than each executor having its own output.
+> We encourage this behavior, as it's easier for people to check for `nil`, rather than each executor having its own output.

 ```luau
 function getscriptbytecode(script: Script | LocalScript | ModuleScript): string